TalanSoft/www-talansoft-com-wiki/VlkGuides/ar-marker.md

 ## Set up your own AR marker in Valkyrie
 Finally let's now see how to include your own **AR marker** in your project so that your scene can anchor on it.
-For the sake of the example we will show you how to add the we3d-ar-marker-qr-code.png image shown to you in the previous section to a VLK project, but of couse, just take your own marker.
+For the sake of the example we will show you how to add the *we3d-ar-marker-qr-code.png* image shown to you in the previous section to a VLK project, but of course, when you do it just take your own marker.
 First, copy your marker image in your VLK project directory:
 ![Windows explorer](https://cdn2.talansoft.com/ftp/img/tutorial_ar-marker/windows-explorer.png)
 Then inside your project, select the **level** and go to the **Publish section** to find the field armarker_image: